-Blast at Pakistan shrine kills 43, wounds scores
+Blast at Pakistan shrine kills 52, wounds scores

 The government dispatched 25 ambulances from the nearby town of Hub to the shrine, said Akbar Harifal, provincial home secretary for Baluchistan.
 The army was called in to assist with rescue operations, given the remoteness of the site, Bugti said.

-It was not clear if the attack was carried out by a suicide bomber or a planted device, according to Bugti.
+It was not clear whether the attack was carried out by a suicide bomber or a planted device, according to Bugti.

 The province has seen some of the worst militant attacks this year in Pakistan.